Waterproofing Canvas Shoes

 After applying the wax, proceed to smooth it out for an enhanced finish by employing a firm and deliberate motion with your finger against the suede, effectively working the wax into the material.
 This process will promote a consistent appearance.

-Keep in mind that the shoes may feel slightly tacky to the touch for approximately a week.
-Although you can wear them immediately, take care to prevent dirt and pet hair from coming into contact with the material during this curing period.
+Keep in mind that the sneakers may feel slightly tacky to the touch for approximately a week.
+Although you can wear them immediately, take care to prevent dirt and pet hair from coming into contact with the fabric during this curing period.
 The curing time can vary based on factors such as temperature and humidity.
 Thicker wax layers and colder, more humid conditions may extend the curing time, while thinner wax layers and hotter, drier conditions can expedite it.

 Avoid washing, soaking, submerging, or dry-cleaning waxed fabrics.
 These fabrics require special treatment and should not be subjected to traditional cleaning methods.
 Spot-cleaning with Canvas Spot Cleaner is the recommended approach to address specific stains or dirt buildup.